hmarques98/AvantStayApp/README.md

   - [Project Status](#project-status)

 ## General info
 This project is a simple version of the Avant Stay Mobile app which I have created using React Native + Typescript.
 It is consuming a Graphql fake API provided by Avant Stay to test it.
 I also used Mobx to state management.
+To test it I used Jest + Testing Library React Native.

 ## Main Technologies Used
 - Expo - version 44.0.0